harshith6322/SDE-interview-concepts/3-Frontend/2-Sass/sass.md

 Sass Comments
 Sass supports standard CSS comments /_ comment _/, and in addition it supports inline comments // comment:

+how to run sass:
+sass -w input.css out.css in cmd

 ### 1. **Nesting**

 SASS allows you to nest CSS selectors inside each other, making the code more readable and maintainable.